ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 The features and conventions controlling _which ceedling_ dictate which application code the `ceedling` command line handler launches.

-_Note:_ If you are a developer working on the code in Ceedling’s `bin/` and want to run it while a gem is installed, you must take the additional step of specifying the path to the `ceedling` launcher in your file system.
+_NOTE:_ If you are a developer working on the code in Ceedling’s `bin/` and want to run it while a gem is installed, you must take the additional step of specifying the path to the `ceedling` launcher in your file system.